-Using LiDAR generated Topographic Wetness Index (TWI) and road centerlines we created a model, which finds all locations where a significant drainage crosses a road.
-At the intersection between the significant drainage and road the model places a point.
-Points were field verified and found to be a reliable source of optimal culvert locations along roadways.
+Using LiDAR generated Topographic Wetness Index (TWI) and road centerlines we created a model, which finds all locations where a significant drainage crossed the proposed route for the TFTA all season road.
+The intersection of significant drainages and the proposed road will be used to locate optimal locations for culverts.